penghy27/NGS_analysis/ProteinSequenceAnalysis/README.md

 - **Protein Domain Search with HMMER (hmmscan)**: `hmmscan` identifies protein domains by comparing predicted protein sequences against protein profile HMMs (Hidden Markov Model).
 - **Protein Prediction**: The final step involved `TransDecoder.Predict`, which refines protein predictions using BLAST and HMMER results, generating a protein FASTA file (`*.pep`).

-### 4. Shell Scripting and Command-Line Tools
-The entire pipeline is automated using shell scripts, making it adaptable for bioinformatics pipelines.
-The scripts automate processes such as extracting sequences, running BLAST queries, and running TransDecoder commands for protein prediction.

 ## Scripts
 - `longOrfs_args.sh`: This script identifies long open reading frames (ORFs) in the input transcriptome file using TransDecoder.
 - `blastpep_args`: Run a BLAST protein search (`blastp`) on a set of query sequences against the SwissProt database, guide the prediction process.